rg3915/automation-team-store-challenge/README.md

 - When finished, create a Pull Request from the created branch to master.

-- Send an email to us with the Pull Request link.
+- Send an email to us with the Pull Request link (from your forked repository).
 These way we can request access to review it and provide you feedback.

 ---